 Macroeconomic Reforms/ Green Growth Programme in Viet Nam

-Since it introduced comprehensive policy reforms in 1990, Viet Nam has developed rapidly and achieved impressive economic growth, to the point that it is now classified as a lower middle-income country.
+Since the comprehensive policy reforms in 1990, Viet Nam has developed rapidly and achieved impressive economic growth, reaching the status of a lower middle-income country.
 This growth entailed the extensive use of labour, natural resources and capital.
-To maintain the same level of growth in the future, the country must now increase the productivity of these different factors.
-It must also improve the quality of that growth by mitigating its negative impacts on the environment and the climate.
+In order to maintain high growth rates in the future, the country faces the challenge of increasing its productivity and improving the quality of growth by mitigating its negative impacts on the environment.

-Guided by the National Green Growth Strategy, the Government of Viet Nam is conducting measures that foster an ecologically and socially sound growth process.
+Guided by the Viet Nam Green Growth Strategy, the Government of Viet Nam is conducting measures that foster an ecologically and socially sound growth process.

 GIZ is implementing this programme on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), and for the European Union (EU) as a co-financer.

-These services are directed at institutions responsible for key areas of the economic reforms, including the Ministry of Planning and Investment, the Central Institute for Economic Management, the Ministry of Finance, the State Securities Commission and the State Bank of Viet Nam.
-Accordingly, the programme’s intervention areas are as follows:
+These services are directed at institutions responsible for key areas of the economic reforms, including the Ministry of Planning and Investment (MPI), the Central Institute for Economic Management (CIEM), the Ministry of Finance (MoF), the State Securities Commission (SSC) and the State Bank of Viet Nam (SBV).The programme is divided into the following areas of intervention:

-4. Green fiscal policy reform: The programme provides targeted advisory services to the MoF on fiscal policy reforms to facilitate Viet Nam’s economic transformation to green and sustainable growth.
-This includes support for the development of a national action plan, the analysis of budget process from a green-growth perspective, the adjustment of fiscal instruments and incen-tives for green investments, the levying of taxes to discourage environmentally irresponsible be-haviour, and the introduction of green standards for public spending.
+4. Green fiscal policy reform: The programme provides targeted advisory services to MoF on fiscal policy reforms to facilitate Viet Nam’s economic transformation to green and sustainable growth.
+This includes support for the analysis of budget processes from a green-growth perspective, the adjustment of fiscal instruments and incentives for green investments, the levying of taxes to discourage environmentally irresponsible behaviour, and the introduction of green standards for public spending.

-5. Green financial sector reform: In this component, GIZ works with the State Bank of Vietnam (the country’s central bank) and with commercial banks, the State Securities Commission and the stock exchanges.
-Through various training measures and support for the development of innova-tive green investment instruments, the programme is promoting environmentally and socially sus-tainable reforms to the financial system – above all green banking and green capital markets.
+5. Green financial sector reform: GIZ supports the State Bank of Vietnam (the country’s central bank), commercial banks, the State Securities Commission and the stock exchange to mobilize private investment for green growth.
+Through various training measures and support for the development of innovative green investment instruments, the SBV introduces environmentally and socially sustainable reforms to the financial system – above all green banking and green capital markets.